aminulislam424842/Module-2-/college-management/README.md

 # College Management System

-This project is created for Git practice.
+This project is created for Git practice.This is my frist git pactice.